vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.16.4 =
+* Fixed: Properly stop checking for a gateway change when a gateway change succeeded.

 = 1.16.3 =
 * Fixed: Listen for total recalculation instead of a change in orders items when making sure we update the subscription price in Vipps whenever a Vipps subscription's price changes.